 Night shift work is a necessity in many professions.
 In general, employers should be cautious of scheduling workers on rotating shifts, since people who work variable night shift schedules tend to get less quality sleep than those on consecutive or permanent night shifts.
 If a person has to work nights all the time, they should maintain the same sleep schedule every day, even on days off.

 That said, some people may need to break their daytime sleep into two periods due to scheduling constraints and family responsibilities.
-In any case, adults should try to get between seven and nine hours of sleep per 24-hour period, aiming for at least one sleep session to occur at the same time every day.
+In any case, adults should try to get at least seven hours of sleep per 24-hour period, aiming for at least one sleep session to occur at the same time every day.

 Caregiving